 |Alma Mater:||Brescia University|

-Andy Varns served his first season as a member of Matt Potter's OU coaching staff in 2014.
+Andy Varns served his second season as a member of Matt Potter's OU coaching staff in 2015.

 "Andy’s preparedness and attention to detail during the interview process set him apart," Potter said upon Varns' hiring.
 "Andy exudes great character and has a personality that will be an invaluable asset to our student-athletes.
 We are delighted to welcome Andy and his family to our Sooner Soccer family."